January in Rome is low season. It is the ideal time for museum visits, for cheap shopping and for delicious winter specialties.

 City museums and national museums

 In Rome, some of the museums belong to the municipality and some to the state.
-Almost all museums are closed on 1 January.
+Many museums are open on January 1st.
+You can find more details in our article on New Year in Rome.

 The city’s museums include the Capitoline Museums, Trajan’s Markets, Imperial Forums and numerous other museums.
 National museums include the Colosseum, Castel Sant’Angelo, Borghese Gallery and many more.
 For the full list of museums, opening times and tickets, see our Rome Museums page.